pjf/skyrim-requiem-wine/README.md

 - FNIS
 - RealShelter
 - Automatic Variants
+- Ultimate Skyrim
 - Numerous various mods and enhancements (not documented here).

 Everything is stable, solid, and feature complete, with only a couple of exceptions that I'll detail below.

+I've not tried to get ENB, DynDOLOD, or other tools running.
+I've heard others have had success with them, but I have no experience to share here.

 **Vorgen's Guide**